emberjs/guides/source/localizable/tutorial/simple-component.md

 ```

 Now when we click the image or the `View Larger` link in our browser, we  see our image show larger.
-When we click the enlarged image we again see it smaller.
+When we click the enlarged image again, we see it smaller.

 ![rental listing with expand](../../images/simple-component/styled-rental-listings.png)